rchirravurivenkata/Protein-Docking-/README.md

 rotation (function)

-For rotation of ligand matrices and computation of docking energy between the ligand and protein.
+For rotation of ligand matrices and computation of docking energy between the ligand and the protein.

 Note: This function requires cal_energy function to calculate energies and cal_energy function does not require additional arguments.